-5) Enter you account info and pick upgrades.
+5) Enter your account info and pick upgrades.

 The only thing I did was the security one (Domain Privacy Protection) so people can’t look you up readily.
 Small price to pay ($.99/month) for a huge amount of privacy.

-6) Boom, now you have just pick a password and log back in.
+6) Boom, now you just have to pick a password and log back in.
 You should be receiving an email detailing your login info.